CZ45000/symbologic-8/README.md

 To see how **Symbologic-8** integrates with standard computing infrastructure (such as AI servers or host workstations), the architecture adopts an **Heterogeneous Co-Processing Model**.
 Instead of replacing the host CPU, Symbologic-8 acts as a dedicated spatial-semantic accelerator:

+Here is an example of the potential roles it could assume within a broader infrastructure.

 ```text
   [ Host CPU ] (The Director / Control Plane)
        │